Kalavaram

-Kalavaram (Riot) is a 2014 Tamil film directed by Ramesh Selvan and produced by Ravichandran.
+Kalavaram (Riot) is a 2014 Tamil film directed by S. D. Ramesh Selvan and produced by Ravichandran.
 The film features veteran actors Sathyaraj and Tanikella Bharani in the leading roles, while an ensemble cast of newcomers play other pivotal roles.
 The film, which had been in production since 2010, released on 14 January 2014.

+Plot

+Four college students find themselves entangled in the aftermath of devastating communal riots.
+As they attempt to seek justice for those affected, they end up being incarcerated.
+When a retired officer takes charge of an inquiry commission, the students band together with him to bring about justice and resolution to the community.